 10. Anticipate Your Audience

 Try to think about your ideal audience’s point of view.
-In order to do this, you have to first know who they are.
+To do this, you have first to know who they are.
 Are you trying to appeal to teenagers, professionals, middle-aged people, women, men, hipsters or artists?
-Try to come up with a profile of the people who make up your audience and you’ll soon find yourself coming up with images that will appeal to them.
+Try to develop a profile of the people who make up your audience, and you’ll soon find yourself coming up with images that will appeal to them.

 More bang for your buck: How to maximise profit from your online store